In this post

 Once you’ve chosen your site’s languages, head to the Automatic Translation tab in the TranslatePress settings area to configure the Google Translate integration.

-You’ll need to generate a Google Translate API key by following these instructions.
+So first you’ll need to generate a Google Translate API key by following these instructions.
 Then, you can add that API key to the TranslatePress settings to enable automatic translation:

 Alternatively, you can also use DeepL for automatic translation if you prefer.
 However, in order to access the DeepL integration, you’ll need to purchase at least the TranslatePress Business license.